Chi Squared P Value Calculator

 The P-Value in the Chi-Squared Test

 The p-value is the cornerstone of interpreting the results of a chi-squared test.
-It represents the probability of observing the obtained results (or more extreme results) if there were actually no relationship between the two variables (i.e., the null hypothesis is true).
+In practice, it represents the probability of observing the obtained results (or more extreme results) if there were actually no relationship between the two variables (i. e., the null hypothesis is true) Simple, but easy to overlook.
+Simple as that..

 • A small p-value (typically less than 0.05): Suggests that the observed data is unlikely to have occurred by chance alone if there were no relationship.
 We reject the null hypothesis and conclude there's a statistically significant association between the two variables.